eas342/ABATE/docs/fitting_lightcurves.rst

 * :code:`None` Assumes the baseline is flat
 * :code:`poly` Assumes a polynomial centered at the median time and has the order
 * :code:`fpah` Assumes a linear function of the focal plane housing (FPAH) temperature deviation
+* :code:`refpix` Assumes a linear function of the mean reference pixels
 * :code:`poly+fpah` Assumes a polynomial and a linear function with focal plane array housing (FPAH) temp

 poly_ord
 ~~~~~~~~~